Instathings/documentation/docs/guides/zigbee.md

 ## Pair a Zigbee device

-Once you have installed the Zigbee protocol, you can now pair your Zigbee device to the Instathing Cloud and stat receiving data!
+Once you have installed the Zigbee protocol, you can now pair your Zigbee device to the Instathings Cloud and stat receiving data!

 In the following steps we used a temperature sensor from Xiaomi as example.